rsbivand/ectqg19-workshop/sources/s0_intro.md

 Start R (or the R console in RStudio) and install packages as specified at the head of the s*_r.html packages from the command line with `install.packages()` if necessary.
 A complete list of these packages will also be posted here.
 If your R installation is up to date (you ran `update.packages()` recently), you may already have some or most of the required packages installed.

-An incomplete list and installation script as of 18:00, 3 September, is:
+An incomplete list and installation script as of 00:00, 4 September, is:

 ```
 update.packages() # to update installed but stale packages
 PACKAGES <- c("sf", "stars", "sp", "classInt", "raster", "colorspace",
  "RColorBrewer", "ggplot2", "cartography", "tmap", "mapview", "lwgeom",
- "spdep", "spatialreg", "HSAR")
+ "spdep", "spatialreg", "MatrixModels", "lme4", "HSAR")
 inst <- match(PACKAGES, .packages(all=TRUE))
 need <- which(is.na(inst)) # see what is not yet installed and
 if (length(need) > 0) install.packages(PACKAGES[need]) # install from chosen mirror